 Sticks For Soldiers is a charity lacrosse tournament held in Fairfield, Connecticut to raise money for wounded troops.
-The primary mission of this tournament is to provide support and give thanks to the service men and women who put their lives on the line and sacrificed for our country.
-A worthwhile secondary objective is create a mature awareness among high school athletes to the unseen sacrifices being made on their behalf by people just a few years older than themselves.
+The mission of this tournament is to provide support and give thanks to the service men and women who put their lives on the line and sacrificed for our country, while creating an awareness among high school athletes to the unseen sacrifices being made on their behalf by people just a few years older than themselves.
 Through their play and fund-raising participation, the athletes can demonstrate their tangible thanks and support.

-Begun in 2006, the idea came from long-time lacrosse player, coach and youth advocate Mike Voucas.
-Supported by Fairfield Ludlowe Head Coach Chris Parisi and a number of dedicated volunteers, the tournament has raised $155,000 in 6 years.
+Begun in 2006 with just 6 teams, the idea came from long-time lacrosse player, coach and youth advocate Mike Voucas.
+Supported by Fairfield Ludlowe Head Coach Chris Parisi and a number of dedicated volunteers, the tournament has raised $330,000 in 8 years.
 Held always on Thanksgiving Saturday, it is now an anticipated regional fall-ball competition.
-Early yearssaw the tournament lend its financial support to other noted organizations like baseball player Barry Zito's "Strikeouts For Troops" and the Wounder Warrior Project.
+Early years' saw the tournament lend its financial support to other noted organizations like baseball player Barry Zito's "Strikeouts For Troops" and the Wounder Warrior Project.

 In 2010, the 5th year, a single beneficialry was named for the very first time.
 Mike Voucas saw the compelling story of Army Specialist Brendan Marrocco, the mid-east conflicts first surviving quadruple amputee, on a TV news program and immediately saw this as an opportunity to help and honor his service and sacrifice.
 Over $60,000 was raised- more than all the other years combined.
 The funds raised were donated entirely toward the construction of a wheelchair accessible home for Brendan, of nearby Staten Island NY (see Brendan’s story on our page dedicated to Brendan).